collindching/collinching.github.io/_pages/about.md

 After stumbling upon the above quote, I knew that I wanted to write more.
 I started building this blog a day later.

-My plan is to use this website to help me think more deeply about data science, personal philosophy, current events, and, frankly, everything.
+My plan is to use this website to help me organize and concretize thoughts on statistics, data science, philosophy, etc.

 In order of priority, here are my reasons for writing.